JacksiroKe/q2a-extra-posting/README.md

-# Q2A Extra Question Field Plugin
+# Q2A Extra Posting Plugin
-Enhance your Extra Question field with file management.
+Enhance your Extra Posting with file management.
 Add extra field on question:
  1. textbox.
  2. textarea.
  3. checkbox.